intel/CPU-Manager-for-Kubernetes/docs/cli.md

 ### `kcm discover`

-Advertises the appropriate number of `KCM` [Opaque Integer Resource (OIR)][oir-docs] slots on the Kubernetes node.
-The number of slots advertised is equal to the number of cpu lists under the __dataplane__ pool, as determined by examining the `KCM` configuration directory.
-For more information about the config format on disk, refer to [the `kcm` configuration directory][doc-config].
+Advertises the appropriate number of `KCM` [Opaque Integer Resource (OIR)][oir-docs] slots, node label and node taint to the Kubernetes node.
+The number of OIR slots advertised is equal to the number of cpu lists under the __dataplane__ pool, as determined by examining the `KCM` configuration directory.
+For more information about the config format on disk, refer to the [`kcm` configuration directory][doc-config].

 Notes:
 - `kcm discover` is expected to be run as a Kubernetes Pod as it uses